Electro-Optics Offers Unparalleled Research Opportunities to Complement Your Courses.

 - Nonlinear optics

 Research opportunities for M.S. and Ph.D. candidates are available from individual faculty members, the University of Dayton Research Institute and the Air Force Research Laboratory.
 We have full support from industry, the state of Ohio and the federal government in our mission to educate engineers and scientists for the optics industry.
 Our courses continue to evolve to meet the needs of our optics community.

 Faculty and Staff

 We are actively engaged in industry-leading research while remaining focused on the enhancement of educational practice and electro-optics engineering scholarship.
 We continually form partnerships to explore the most advanced aspects of electro-optics, and two primary partners are the Air Force Research Laboratory at Wright-Patterson Air Force Base and the University of Dayton Research Institute.
-Program interim director: Partha Banerjee.
-Administrative assistant: Nancy Wilson.
+Director: Partha Banerjee.
+Administrative assistant: Meghan Phipps.

 College of Arts and Sciences: Physics